 National Historic Site

 This Historic site has been named after Harry S. Truman.
 This Harry S. Truman National Historic Site has two major historical sites.
 These sites are in Grandview and Independence, Missouri locations.

 These locations are dedicated to his memory.
 He was a great man with a great history.

 These sites are located at 219 North Delaware Street.
 One of the sites is a national site that would cost you around $8 to visit.
 That fee is worth the price you pay!
 Inside the place, you get to see the history of Truman before and after he was the president.

 “The Wallace Homes” is located in Grandview, Missouri.
 Truman and his wife spent many years along with their friends all their lives long in this place.

 6. Ulysses S. Grant National Historic Site

 Ulysses S. Grant was a war hero, president, and one of the foremost celebrated men in American history.
-Whereas he didn’t leave a lot behind, this historical site is one of a previous couple of preserved history items from his life.
+Whereas he didn’t leave a lot behind, this historical site is one of a couple of preserved history items from his life.

-The historical site is found in St. Joe Louis, wherever you may be able to see his personal belongings and find out about his request.
+The historical site is found in St. Joe Louis, where you may be able to see his personal belongings and find out about his request.
 However, he’s buried elsewhere if you wish to go to his topographic point.